Digital-Anthropic/cloud-labs/terraform/theory/README.md

 }
 ```

-By leveraging Terraform's multi-cloud support, you can manage resources across different cloud providers and environments using a unified and consistent approach, enabling you to optimize costs and meet specific requirements effectively.
+By leveraging Terraform's multi-cloud support, you can manage resources across different cloud providers and environments.

 ---